 Advances in communication technology via messaging, email, telephone, video calls, and more have provided the opportunity to telecommute and work from any location, whether in your own home or on the road.

 One study shows that nearly 4.7 million Americans are currently working from home at least half the time.
-Projects can now be managed more flexibly, involve a wider global workforce and suffer fewer delays.
+Projects can now be managed more flexibly, tasks delegated more effectively and involve a wider global workforce and suffer fewer delays.

 3. Keeping up with deadlines